Skip to content

 How to Work Long Head of Biceps?

-Working the long head of your bicep is key to building those towering peaks in your arms.
+Targeting the long head of your bicep is key to building those towering peaks in your arms.
+Here’s how you can effectively work this specific part of your bicep:

-Focus on the Hand, Arm, and Elbow Position
+Focus on Hand, Arm, and Elbow Position

 Angling your forearm across your body puts more emphasis on the long head.

-- The curved design, comfortable neck padding, and supportive rubber elbow pad ensure perfect form, making your workouts more efficient and effective.
+• Its curved design, comfortable neck padding, and supportive rubber elbow pad ensure perfect form, making your workouts more efficient and effective.

 FAQs